JEMeyer/deepspeech-rest-api/README.rst

 .. _Alembic: https://alembic.sqlalchemy.org/en/latest/tutorial.html#the-migration-environment

     You will need a database setup.
-To use a basic database with th same connection string as the currently configed database in the .env file, run
+To use a basic database with the same connection string as the currently configed database in the .env file, run

     $ docker-compose up -d